S5/8: Description

 S5/8 differed from RS-232 in using 0 and +5 V signalling levels, simplified handshaking, and a fixed data transfer rate of 9600 bits per second.
 An 8-pin DIN 45326 connector was specified as standard, although a physically compatible 180-degree 5-pin DIN connector could be used to carry a subset of the signals.
 Data transmission consisted of frames containing one start bit, 8 data bits and one stop bit, with no parity bit.

 Two classes of device were specified, D and S. D-devices could supply power (5 V up to 20 mA) at the connector, whereas S-devices could derive power from a connected D-device.

 Pin assignment

 Applications

-The S5/8 standard was adopted by a few British microcomputers, such as the Thorn EMI Liberator and the CST Thor XVI.
+The S5/8 standard was adopted by a few British microcomputers, such as the Thorn EMI Liberator and the CST Thor XVI, as well as some versions of MSX computers, such as Yamaha CX11 and YIS-503 and its derivatives, the Sakhr MSX series.